Instant Pot Lamb Stew is better than any Irish Stew you have ever eaten. It is bursting with flavor and the meat is super tender.

 - Press “cancel” to stop the sauté function.

 - In a bowl, whisk together the red wine, beef broth (reserve ¼ cup), tomato paste, and Worcestershire sauce.
 Pour this mixture into the pot and give the pot a little stir.

-While the meal is cooking, whisk together the remaining beef broth with 4 tablespoons of gluten free flour and the Kitchen Bouquet browning sauce, which makes what is called a slurry sauce.
+- While the meal is cooking, whisk together the remaining beef broth with 4 tablespoons of gluten free flour and the Kitchen Bouquet browning sauce.
+This makes a thickening sauce for the gravy.

-Set the pot to “sauté” and add the pearl onions, peas and the slurry sauce.
+- Set the pot to “sauté” and add the thickening sauce.
 Continue to cook, stirring frequently, until the gravy thickens (about 5 minutes).

 You May Also Like These Recipes From Recipe Idea Shop